jgerstmayr/EXUDYN/docs/RST/InstallationInstructions.rst

 +  remove the \ ``build``\  directory if you would like to re-compile without changes
 +  to perform compilation from source, write:\ (the \ ``--parallel``\  option performs parallel compilation on multithreaded CPUs and can speedup by 2x - 8x)
 +  \ ``python setup.py bdist_wheel --parallel``\
 +  which takes 75 seconds on Apple M1 in parallel mode, otherwise 5 minutes.
-To install Exudyn , run
+To install Exudyn, run
    \ ``python setup.py install``\
    \ :math:`\ra`\  this will only install, but not re-compile.
 Otherwise, just use pip install from the created wheel in the dist folder
    \ **NOTE**\  that conda environments are highly recommended